HSTA VB Retiree – Enrollment Overview

 You are eligible to make changes other than during the Open Enrollment period for the following reasons:

-- You need to enroll a newborn or newly adopted child.
-In order to add a newly adopted child to your coverage, you must provide appropriate documents verifying the adoption in order to have the application accepted.
-To enroll a newborn you do not need to attach a copy of the birth certificate or submit the social security number to your EC-2H.
-A copy of the birth certificate is required only if the child has a different last name from the retiree.
-A Social Security Number is required within 60 days from the date of the EUTF Confirmation Notice.
+- You gain a new dependent through birth, adoption or placement of adoption, and need to enroll a newborn or newly adopted child.
+You must request enrollment within 45 days after the adoption or placement for adoption, and within 180 days after the birth of a newborn.
+In order to add a newly adopted/placed for adoption child to your coverage, you must provide appropriate documents verifying the adoption in order to have the application accepted.
+To enroll a newborn, you must attach a copy of the birth certificate with your EC-2H form.
+A Social Security Number is required within 60 days of submitting your enrollment form to the EUTF.

 End of Coverage